thekingiscold/inked-core/README.md

 Hello, Welcome to Inked.
 A Tattoo discovery paltform currently under development.

+Notice: If you are stuck with loading screen after logging in, please try reloading the page.
+It's a bug, will fix it soon :)

 This repo is the backend for our MERN stack app.
 The front end -> https://github.com/thekingiscold/inked-ui